 - Have not been convicted of a crime punishable by a jail sentence of three years or more.

-You can submit the citizenship application yourself or it can be submitted by a suitable proxy.
+You can submit the citizenship application yourself or through a suitable proxy.
 The following documentation also needs to be submitted:

 - birth certificate (if possible)